cksystemsteaching/selfie/README.md

 The above figure shows how variable assignments are compiled in the procedure `compile_assignment()` using our example `x = x + 7`.
 The code that handles the full C\* grammar of assignments is not shown.
 Because of the lookahead for distinguishing variable assignments from procedure calls, `compile_assignment()` is invoked with the variable in the left-hand side of the assignment, here `x`, already parsed.
 In this case, the address of the value of the variable in memory at runtime is determined by searching the global and local symbol tables for the variable, similar to occurrences of variables in expressions.
 In particular, we determine if the address is calculated relative to the `gp` or `s0` register using `get_scope()` and remember that in a local variable called `base`, and we determine the involved offset using `get_address()` and remember that in a local variable called `offset`.

 Interestingly, there is no code generation necessary if `offset` is a 12-bit signed integer since it fits as immediate value of an `sd` instruction in that case.
 Otherwise, the procedure `load_upper_address()` generates code that adds the uppper, as in more significant, portion of `offset` that does not fit in 12 bits to the `base` register and saves the result in a temporary register which then becomes the `base` register, instead of `gp` or `s0`.
 The upper portion is then removed from `offset`.
 The rest is straightforward.
-After parsing the assignment operator `=`, the expression in the right-hand side of the assignment, here `x + 7`, is compiled by the procedure `compile_expression()` returning the type of the value to which the expression evaluates to allowing us to check it against the type of the variable, here `x`, the value is assigned to.
+After parsing the assignment operator `=`, the expression in the right-hand side of the assignment, here `x + 7`, is compiled by the procedure `compile_expression()` returning the type of the value to which the expression evaluates to allowing us to check it against the type of the variable the value is assigned to, here `x`.
 After that, a single `sd` instruction is generated that stores the value in memory where the `base` register plus `offset` refers to.
 Before `compile_assignment()` returns, the temporary register holding the value of the expression and the `base` register, if temporary, are deallocated, establishing the invariant that no temporary registers are allocated before and after any assignment, assuming that `compile_expression()` returns with exactly one more temporary register allocated than before invoking it.

+There is one more detail related to profiling source code.
+The number of compiled assignments is recorded in a global variable called `number_of_assignments` during compilation and reported by the selfie compiler when done.
+For example, the selfie source code contains more than a thousand assignments.
+By convention, we name most variables that represent counters with a prefix "number_of_".
+There are numerous such variables for counting all kinds of things.
+Search the source code to find them!

 The full C\* grammar of assignments introduces the dereference operator applied to variables and even full expressions, in particular involving pointer arithmetic, into the left-hand side of assignments: